The Inside Scoop on the Solar Industry

 What to Look Out for When Going Solar

-We won't say bad things about our competition, but we hear a lot of crazy stuff out there that is said regarding solar roof maintenance research.
+We won't say bad things about our competition, but we hear a lot of crazy stuff out there regarding solar roof maintenance.
 There is a lot of mis-information about solar spread by salespeople that are just trying to 'close the deal'.
 They talk a good talk, but they know just enough to push the sale.
 They just don't know the solar industry very well.
 We aren't that kind of company.
-We believe solar sells itself: Freedom from the power company, huge savings every month, a massive national incentive putting $1,000s back in your pocket, it's good for the environment, and can all be done with $0 out of your pocket - what's not to like?!!
+We all know the benefits of solar, such as: Freedom from the power company, huge savings every month, a massive national incentive putting $1,000s back in your pocket, it's good for the environment - what's not to like?!!
 But what most people forget, and what your average salesperson won't tell you is that your association with your solar company is a long term relationship If we answer all of your questions, show you all the ways we are different than any other solar installer, and bring you a very competitive price, we think you'll chose us.
 We will never pressure you and always keep your information totally private.

 So we thought that it would be good to create a page that gives straight answers and clears some common misconceptions about solar, so that you can make the most informed decision possible.
 Planet Solar has been in this industry longer than almost anyone.
 Our founder installed his first solar in 1983 and lived off-grid using solar, wind, and batteries from 1998-2002, as well as inventing energy conservation products.
 In fact, everyone at Planet Solar is very knowledgeable, because we are career solar professionals, and love staying on top of the technology and sharing our knowledge with others.
 So let's get started.

 THERE IS NO SUCH THING AS FREE SOLAR